 Graham Kinch and Ian Taylor opened the Mount Everest Primary School in Kitandwe, Uganda.
 Graham climbed Mount Everest to raise money for the Kitandwe School Project, in partnership with Fields of Life charity.
 This came at the end of a three-year project in which Graham climbed Mont Blanc, Kilimanjaro, Cerro Aconcagua and finally Everest.

 "When we were in Kitandwe, Ian and I had the great pleasure of meeting our sponsored children," Graham said.
 "It's really encouraging to see them so excited and passionate about their education, and we feel the name of the school captures their enthusiastic aspirations perfectly."

 Vodafone Ireland Foundation contributed €10,000 to the Kitandwe School Project.

 "This went a long way to helping us achieve our fundraising target and ensuring the school was built," Graham said.

 Laura Turkington: Haven

 Haven is a charitable organisation dedicated to building homes and communities in Haiti.
 A large part of the activity focuses around bringing large groups of volunteers to Haiti for intensive Build It Weeks.

-Laura Turkington participated as a volunteer on the Haven Build it Week to Ouanaminthe in 2009.
+Laura Turkington participated as a volunteer on the Haven Build it Week in Ouanaminthe.
 She says of the trip, “It’s difficult to explain but until you’re there; until you actually see and feel the community and speak to the people, you don’t actually realize just how much your small effort can mean to the lives of the people in Haiti.”
 Laura organised a ladies lunch which raised over €8,000.
 Vodafone Ireland supported Laura’s fundraising efforts by donating an additional €10,000 which was used to sponsor the build of a playground in Ouanaminthe.